demboc/popgenart/installation.md

 ## Installation

-Installation of popgenART can be done in three ways as will be outlined below.
-Upon installation of the dependencies, the user can opt to use a wrapper script run using bash or implemented in Snakemake.
+Installation of popgenART can be done in three ways.
+Upon installation of the dependencies, the user can opt to use a wrapper script ran using bash or implemented in Snakemake.
 The user may also opt to forgo the installation of the dependencies by pulling a docker image containing the scripts and required programs.

 ### Table of contents
 - [Bash](#Bash)